Tolerating and resit exams

 1. Do you have a tolerable grade of 8 or 9?
 AND has the Examination Committee declared you graduated?

-Then you are automatically deliberated (by the Examination Committee).
-The Examination Committee "deliberates" by using your tolerance for you.
+Then you are automatically deliberated (by the Examination Committee) since you completed all courses of the programme.
+The Examination Committee "deliberates" by using your tolerance for you, in your favor.
 You don't have to do anything yourself, the tolerance is automatically applied by the Examination Committee.

 2. You are automatically deliberated by the Examination Committee in the 1st examination period BUT, you still want to take your resit in August?